bifravst/bifravst/docs/aws/FirmwareContinuousIntegration.md

    1. or a stop condition is reached (wait for a log output to match a regex)
 1. it uploads the logs to S3

+> Note: these devices connect to an existing instance, so the firmware tests
+> will not set up a new blank Bifravst AWS environment for every test, but be
+> run against an existing instance.
+The reason for that is that we want to
+> reduce the possible reasons for failures during the test.
+The development
+> model is also that firmware and cloud backend are development independently so
+> there is limited value in running a test for a specific combination of cloud
+> backend and firmware.

 ## Preparation

 The purpose of end-to-end testing is ensure that the firmware is communicating